Orthodox Presbyterian Church: Doctrine

-While there is unity on the fundamentals of the Reformed Faith, OPC pastors and presbyteries teach a range of doctrines on the biblical creation accounts, from framework and analogical interpretations to young earth.
+Despite affirming the Westminster standards, OPC pastors and presbyteries teach a range of doctrines on the biblical creation accounts, from non-evolutionary framework and analogical interpretations to young earth.
 There is similar variability in terms of eschatology.

 Demographics

-At the 2022 General Assembly, the OPC reported 576 ministers and 32,255 members.
+At the 2024 General Assembly, the OPC reported 599 ministers and 33,520 members.

 The OPC has 17 Presbyteries across Canada and the United States: Central Pennsylvania, Connecticut and Southern New York, the Dakotas, Michigan and Ontario, Mid-Atlantic, Midwest, New Jersey, New York and New England, Northern California and Nevada, Northwest, Ohio, Philadelphia, South, Southeast, Southern California, Southwest, and Wisconsin and Minnesota.

 Race

 In the early 1970s, the General Assembly commissioned a 'Report of the Committee on Problems of Race', which stated that the OPC was a "largely white" denomination, due to losing "the allegiance of blacks during the ecclesiastical discrimination against blacks in the post-civil war period" and ecclesiastical "neglect" of minority groups.
 The report recommended more outreach to minority and urban areas.

 As of 2019, there is one black minister in the OPC.
 The OPC also has at least 6 Asian ministers, 3 Middle Eastern ministers, and 8 South American ministers.